Better sleep boosts overall health

 The National Sleep Foundation, which launched Sleep Awareness Week in 1998, says 45% of Americans report poor or insufficient sleep negatively affects their daily lives.

-Sleep is one of the pillars of a healthy lifestyle, along with a balanced diet and regular exercise.
-Insert source name and title shares that sleep occurs when the brain and body disconnect from the senses, no longer allowing us to process information from the outside.
-In turn, sleep allows us to review activities and experiences from the day, which strengthens memory; gives our organs time to rest; allows our immune system to scan for infections and fight illnesses; and allows a child or teenager’s muscles to grow.
+Medical experts at HSHS St. Joseph’s Hospital Highland share that sleep is one of the pillars of a healthy lifestyle, along with a balanced diet and regular exercise.
+Sleep occurs when the brain and body disconnect from the senses, no longer allowing us to process information from the outside.
+In turn, sleep allows us to review activities and experiences from the day, which strengthens memory; gives our organs time to rest; allows our immune system to scan for infections and fight illnesses; and allows a child’s or teenager’s muscles to grow.

-Sleep also helps us think more clearly and creatively and improves mood and it keeps us safe by helping to avoid drowsy driving and accidents at work.
+Additionally, sleep also helps us think more clearly and creatively and improves mood.
+It also keeps us safe by helping to avoid drowsy driving and accidents at work.